 I recently ran into an interesting situation with a colleague of mine.
 They are double income family and their household income is well over the MAGI limits for a Roth IRA contribution.
 If you are personal finance buff, you’d just say, “Go ahead and do a Backdoor Roth IRA contribution.
 What’s the big deal?”
 Well, he is aware of that.
 What could possibly stop him doing a Backdoor Roth IRA contribution?
 It turns out he had just landed himself in a tricky situation there.

-Should You Rollover Your 401(k) To A Traditional IRA?
+Why You Should not Rollover Your 401(k) To A Traditional IRA

 Like many others, he had listened to the good old advice of “Don’t leave your money with your previous employer’s 401(K).
 Always roll over it to an IRA.”
 So he had rolled over his previous 401(K) contributions to a Traditional IRA (TIRA).
 All this while he was lucky (or rather didn’t feel the need to do a Backdoor Roth IRA) since their MAGI was within the IRA limit to allow for a direct Roth IRA contribution.
 So he never felt his hands tied up.
 He just went about his business and did the direct Roth IRA contribution year after year.
 No brainer!